×

 What is a typical expat home or apartment like in St Andrews?

 "A typical expat home or apartment in St Andrews, is often a charming blend of traditional and modern design.
 Many homes are located in historic buildings, with features like high ceilings, large windows, and original architectural details.
 The interiors are usually updated with modern amenities, including fully equipped kitchens, central heating, and high-speed internet.
 Some homes may also have a small garden or patio, offering a private outdoor space.
 The size of the homes can vary, but it's common to find one or two-bedroom apartments, perfect for singles or small families.
 Many expats choose to live close to the town centre for easy access to shops, restaurants, and the university.
-Despite being in a small town, the homes in St Andrews often offer stunning views of the surrounding countryside, the historic town, or the sea," wrote one member in St Andrews.
+Despite being in a small town, the homes in St Andrews often offer stunning views of the surrounding countryside, the historic town, or the sea," commented one expat who made the move to St Andrews.

 What is the average cost of housing in St Andrews?